celsomsilva/forecastathon/README.md

 ---

 ## Introduction

+The Autonity Forecastathon operates in an on-chain forecasting market, where predictions are continuously priced, traded, and scored under real economic incentives.

+Unlike offline benchmarks or static datasets, forecasts in this environment directly impact market outcomes, requiring disciplined modeling, calibration, and decision-making.

 This repository documents the **research, methodology, and modeling framework** I use in the **Autonity Forecastathon**, a forecasting competition covering macroeconomic indicators such as: